debaze/graphpdf/index.md

 }
 ```

-Note 1: The first column number will be clipped by the canvas left border.
+**Note 1:** The first column number will be clipped by the canvas left border.
 You can adjust the diagram X axis to fix that.
-Note 2: On a chart where the legend is shown and the `diagram.indicators` option is `true`, if a bar has the max possible length, its indicator will be rendered below the legend.
+**Note 2:** On a bar chart where the legend is shown and the `diagram.indicators` option is `true`, the longest bar might have its indicator being rendered below the legend.
-Note 3: the legend can't be moved.

 #### Options

-`diagram.grid.rows: Number` – Number of rows in the chart. *Defaults to 0.*
+`diagram.grid.rows: Number|String` – Number of rows in the chart.
+If set to `auto`, this will equal the data row count minus 1. *Defaults to 0.*

-`diagram.grid.columns: Number` – Number of columns in the chart. *Defaults to 0.*
+`diagram.grid.columns: Number|String` – Number of columns in the chart.
+If set to `auto`, this will equal the `AUTO_COLUMNS` constant. *Defaults to 0.*

 `diagram.indicators: ?Boolean` – If `true`, displays row values at the end of each bar. *Defaults to `null`.*